cpp-lln-lab/labMONSTER/README.md

 To increase the swap memory see here https://askubuntu.com/questions/178712/how-to-increase-swap-space

 At the moemnt of this update is 200GB since we had problems with running layerification with upsampled data.
-The image is at `/media/fasthdd/swapfile.img`, to delete and rest the swap in a different way:
+The image is at `/media/fasthdd/swapfile.img`, to delete and reset the swap in a different way:

 ```bash
 # swithc off the swap space